Asian stocks follow Wall St lower as inflation worries mount

 Market benchmarks in Shanghai, Tokyo, Hong Kong and Southeast Asia retreated.

-Overnight, Wall Street's benchmark S&P 500 index recorded its biggest one-day drop since February after consumer prices rose in April at their fastest year-on-year pace since 2008.
+Overnight, Wall Street's benchmark S&P 500 index recorded its biggest one-day drop in three months.
+That came after consumer prices rose in April at their fastest year-on-year pace in 13 years.

 Rising prices reflect growing industrial and consumer activity after last year's global shutdown to fight the coronavirus pandemic.
 But investors worry surging inflation might disrupt the recovery or prompt central banks to withdraw stimulus and near-zero interest rates.